dataliterate/data-populator/README.md

 2. **Data are relentless** (so UI components must be designed for robustness)
 3. **It's fun** (seeing your design evolve with meaningful data is motivating and rewarding)

-_Sketch Data Populator_ not only makes you more productive, it changes the way you design user interfaces (at least that's what happened to us).
+_Sketch Data Populator_ not only makes you more productive (probably around [60x faster](https://vimeo.com/131896485)), it changes the way you design user interfaces (at least that's what happened to us).

 ## Testing & Credits

 Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/sketch-data-populator/issues).

-We conceived _Sketch Data Populator_ to improve our design with data process at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukas77me).
+We conceived _Sketch Data Populator_ to improve our design process for working with meaningful at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukas77me).
 Please get in touch if you have questions or comments via [@preciousforever](https://twitter.com/preciousforever) or [our website](http://precious-forever.com/contact).

 ## Installation
 1. Download the ZIP file (or clone repository)